avnestico/version-control-distributor/README.md

 ## A little script that puts the 'Distributed' back in 'Distributed Version Control'

-This project is hosted on both [GitHub](https://github.com/avnestico/version-control-distributor) and [Bitbucket](https://bitbucket.org/avnestico/version-control-distributor).
+This project is hosted on both [GitHub](https://github.com/avnestico/version-control-distributor) and [Bitbucket](https://bitbucket.org/avnestico/version-control-distributor), and your projects should be too.

 ---